 Felix smiled faintly, feeling the warmth of the gesture despite the awkwardness.
 "Thanks, Tito Nando."

-In the living room, Felix said his goodbyes to Helen and Dawn, bowing slightly in respect, a habit ingrained from years of politeness.
+In the living room, Felix said his goodbyes to Helen and Dawn, bowing slightly in respect, a habit ingrained from years of politeness and of course, discipline.
 When his gaze flicked to Matthew, he froze.
-Matthew was already standing, his arms crossed, his expression unreadable.
+Matthew was already standing, his arms crossed, his expression enigmatic.

 "You're already leaving?" asked Helen, rummaging through her bag as though she hadn't expected him to go so soon.
 "Here, take this,"

-It was a chocolate bar, and although it was soft and had probably melted, the gesture still felt nice—a small token that made him feel appreciated.
+It was a chocolate bar, and although it was soft and had probably melted, it still felt nice making him, though he had done nothing special, feel appreciated.

 "Thank you, tita."
 Felix beamed, then Dawn waved goodbye.
 "Say hi to your mother for me," she called, her voice with sincerity.
-He nodded in response, but before he could pass through the threshold, Matthew stood—stiffly.
+He nodded in response, but before he could pass through the threshold, Matthew stood to block him.

 "I'll walk you home," he said suddenly, his tone leaving no room for argument.